Julie-tang00/Point-BERT/README.md

 [[arXiv]](https://arxiv.org/abs/2111.14819) [[Project Page]](https://point-bert.ivg-research.xyz/) [[Models]](#pretrained-models)

-This repository contains PyTorch implementation for __Point-BERT:Pre-Training 3D Point Cloud Transformers with Masked Point Modeling__.
+This repository contains PyTorch implementation for __Point-BERT:Pre-Training 3D Point Cloud Transformers with Masked Point Modeling__ (CVPR 2022).

 Point-BERT is a new paradigm for learning Transformers to generalize the concept of BERT onto 3D point cloud.
 Inspired by BERT, we devise a Masked Point Modeling (MPM) task to pre-train point cloud Transformers.
 Specifically, we first divide a point cloud into several local patches, and a point cloud Tokenizer is devised via a discrete Variational AutoEncoder (dVAE) to generate discrete point tokens containing meaningful local information.
 Then, we randomly mask some patches of input point clouds and feed them into the backbone Transformer.
 The pre-training objective is to recover the original point tokens at the masked locations under the supervision of point tokens obtained by the Tokenizer.